franzos/germanwindows.com.my/README.md

-# Q-Windows Malaysia Website
+# German Windows Malaysia Website

-This is the code-base of the Q-Windows website.
+This is the code-base of the German Windows website.

 **CAUTION:** Any changes to the codebase are compiled and uploaded automatically.
 That means, they will go live on the website within max.
 10 minutes.